-SECTION 1 GENERAL PROPERTIES
+GENERAL PROPERTIES

 Normally, a FORTRAN source program is prepared on punched cards.
 These cards are of three general types: general program cards, comment cards, and dollar sign cards.
-These cards are free-form, with the exceptions noted below.
+These cards have certain column restrictions, and their format is referred to as "restricted field format."
+A free-field format, as used in time-sharing mode, is described in appendix J.